nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 - The `LOCATION` must be one of the Engineering or Computing buildings.

 #### 4.6.3 Delete note
-Delete the specified note based on index number tagged to the given existing location.<br>
+Delete the specified note based on index number tagged to the given existing location.<br/>
 Format : `delete note → LOCATION → NOTE INDEX`
 - When the 'delete note' command is entered, NUSMaze will then prompt you for a `LOCATION`.